-If you are not sure about any of the above, then take some time out to think about it.
-Hopefully you’ll never need your Business Continuity Plan, but in the event of an incident you’ll be pleased you made them.
+If you are not sure about any of the above, then we recommend taking some time out to think about it.
+Hopefully you’ll never need your Business Continuity Plan, but in the event of an incident you’ll be pleased you made it.

 If you would like to discuss your plans and practicalities with one of our team, then please call us on 0203 319 1649.